- 27 Jan 2025

 - PDF

 Use the Custom Relationships Management page to create and manage custom relationships between assets.
 The Asset Graph uses asset relationships automatically defined by Axonius, based on the correlated data fetched via the adapters.
-Use Custom Relationships to define your own relationship types between assets based on your needs and understanding of the environment, business structure, and logical functions.
+You can define your own custom relationships between assets based on your needs and understanding of the environment, business structure, and logical functions.

 To manage custom relationships, you need the following permissions: